evenevan/shorts-deflector/README.md

 # Introduction
 Why does clicking on a YouTube Short on a desktop bring up the mobile-optimized interface?
 With no video scrubbing, harder to access comments, less accessible view count, and more, it makes no sense to use on a desktop.

 Shorts Deflector is an extension that allows you to automatically OR manually change YouTube Shorts to the normal desktop interface.
-This is accomplished by redirecting you from www.youtube.com/shorts/xyz to www.youtube.com/watch?v=xyz.

 By using the convenient "Switch to Desktop Interface" button, you can continue to watch YouTube Shorts normally while having an easy way to switch to the desktop format.

+Required Permissions:
+- Read your browsing history
+    - While this permission seems alarming, the underlying API is only used to detect when your current page updates.
+Your history is not used in any other way.
+- Read and change your data on youtube.com
+    - This permission is used to redirect you off of YouTube Shorts pages, and also to dynamically change all YouTube Shorts links to the /watch?v= version.

 # Screenshots (English)
 <details>